pennydream/GarrettLib/README.md

 from commandline.
 This will open Jupyter in a web browser.
 Jupyter will run from port 8888.
 If a web browser did not automatically pop up, Jupyter can be accessed by going to "localhost:8888" in any web browser.
 From here, Jupyter allows one to navagate to files and open them.
 Jupyter also introduces another type of python filetype, the iPythonNotebook (.ipynb).
 This file type allows Python to be run in modules.
 It also allows for the user to write Markdown, the same language from what this README is written in, inside the Python code.
 Finally, you can also display graphs and tables in a more readable format.
 Overall, it is very useful for tutorials and examples of Python programming.

 In order to view a tutorial, navagate to ~/GarrettLib/tutorials and open the iPythonNotebook of your choice.
 From here, you can run code or simply view the code that was run the last time it was open.
+Run code by clicking on the block with code and holding down SHIFT + ENTER.
 This folder will be populated with use cases for GarrettLib, specifically those from the User Stories shown in my design documents.

 ## Go to ~/GarrettLib/tutorials/get-started.ipynb to get started!